micmejia/bible-dump/NKJV/Deuteronomy/Deut 18.md

 They shall have equal portions to eat, besides what comes from the sale of his inheritance. ## Avoid Wicked Customs

 ###### 9
-"When you come into the land which the Lord your God is giving you, you shall not learn to follow the [^d]abominations of those nations.
+"When you come into the land which the Lord your God is giving you, you shall not learn to follow the abominations of those nations.

 ###### 10
-There shall not be found among you _anyone_ who makes his son or his daughter pass[^e] through the fire, _or one_ who practices witchcraft, _or_ a soothsayer, or one who interprets omens, or a sorcerer,
+There shall not be found among you _anyone_ who makes his son or his daughter pass through the fire, _or one_ who practices witchcraft, _or_ a soothsayer, or one who interprets omens, or a sorcerer,

 ###### 11
 or one who conjures spells, or a medium, or a spiritist, or one who calls up the dead.

 ###### 12
-For all who do these things _are_ [^f]an abomination to the Lord, and because of these abominations the Lord your God drives them out from before you.
+For all who do these things _are_ an abomination to the Lord, and because of these abominations the Lord your God drives them out from before you.

 ###### 13
-You shall be [^g]blameless before the Lord your God.
+You shall be blameless before the Lord your God.

 ###### 14
-For these nations which you will dispossess listened to soothsayers and diviners; but as for you, the Lord your God has not [^h]appointed such for you. ## A New Prophet Like Moses
+For these nations which you will dispossess listened to soothsayers and diviners; but as for you, the Lord your God has not appointed such for you. ## A New Prophet Like Moses

 ###### 15
 "The Lord your God will raise up for you a Prophet like me from your midst, from your brethren.
 Him you shall hear,